-Hospital stay was significantly shorter in conservatively treated children (4.24 ± 1.091 vs. 5.76 ± 1.018 days; p < 0.0001) (Table 1).
-These children were given parenteral antibiotic therapy significantly shorter as well (2.86 ± 1.558 vs. 5.29 ± 1.536 days; p < 0.0001) (Table 1).
+Hospital stay was significantly shorter in conservatively treated children (4.24 ± 1.091 vs. 5.76 \pm 1.018 days; p < 0.0001) (Table 1).
+These children have been given parenteral antibiotic therapy significantly shorter as well $(2.86 \pm 1.558 \text{ vs.} 5.29 \pm 1,536 \text{ days}; p < 0.0001)$ (Table 1).

 After hospital discharge, except for two of them (9.52%), all the children continued to take oral antibiotics.
-Conservatively treated patients were taking oral antibiotics for an average of 6.19 ± 2.4 days, which is significantly longer (p < 0.0001) compared to 1.64 ± 2.256 days in the group of patients who were operated on (Table 1).
+Conservatively treated patients have been taking oral antibiotics for an average of 6.19 ± 2.4 days, which is significantly longer (p < 0.0001) compared to 1.64 ± 2.256 days in the group of operated patients (Table 1).

-Analyzing all the children, early surgical complications were slightly more common in the group of patients who were operated on (in 10.91% compared to 9.52% in conservatively treated patients), but this difference was not statistically significant (p = 0.863).
-Within 10 months after successful conservative treatment, six patients (28.57%) came back due to abdominal pain and/or other symptoms that may have been related to appendicitis, but only in two of them (9.52%) complications really occurred, i.e., recurrence of acute appendicitis (Figure 3).
-These two children developed recurrent appendicitis four months after discharge, which was treated operatively (minimally invasive).
-One of them was uncomplicated and one was complicated appendicitis.
-Also, one month after the discharge, one child underwent elective appendectomy despite the absence of symptoms, on the parents' request.
+Analyzing all the children, early surgical complications were slightly more common in the group of operated patients (in 10.91% compared to 9.52% in non-operated), but this difference was not statistically significant (p = 0.863).
+Within 10 months after successful conservative treatment, 6 patients (28.57%) came back due to abdominal pain and/or other symptoms that may have been related to appendicitis, but only in two of them (9.52%) complications really occurred, i.e. recurrence of acute appendicitis (Figure 3).
+These two children developed recurrent appendicitis 4 months after discharge, which was treated operatively (minimally invasive).
+One of them was uncomplicated and one complicated appendicitis.
+Also, one month after the discharge, one child underwent elective appendectomy despite the absence of symptoms, on parents' request.
 Postoperative complications were wound secretion, epigastric pain, obstruction, minor purulent collection in the ileocecal lodge, and the presence of an intra-abdominal abscess.
 No cases of ileus have been reported.
-Correlation analysis did not show an association between complications' occurrence and the duration of taking parenteral or oral antibiotics (Table 2).
+Correlation analysis did not show an association between complications occurrence and the duration of taking parenteral or oral antibiotics (Table 2).